 Freezing clouds can be created with a wand of clouds, the Freezing Cloud and Glaciate spells, by using powerful Ice Magic over a body of water, by destroying a simulacrum, or by worshiping Qazlal.
 Miscasting some Ice Magic spells can also create clouds of freezing vapour.

 - Damage per turn: 9 + (2d23)/2 to the player; 5 + (2d16)/2 to monsters (affected by cold resistance)

 Clouds of noxious fumes (also known as mephitic clouds) are composed of mildly toxic and foul-smelling gases.
-Anything caught in one takes minor poison damage and is confused for several turns; creatures with more HD are less likely to be confused.
+Anything caught in one is confused for several turns; creatures with higher HD are less likely to be confused.